• Skip to main content

 Nicole Garrido

-Nicole is a third-year PhD student in Environmental Engineering at UC Berkeley and Lab Safety Coordinator for the Alvarez-Cohen Lab.
-She obtained her B.S. in Molecular, Cell, and Developmental Biology from the University of California, Los Angeles (UCLA).
-Driven by her background in molecular biology and microbial ecology, she is interested in microbial bioremediation of persistent, toxic environmental contaminants in soil and water.
-In the Alvarez-Cohen lab, she explores the use of biological radical systems, such as laccase mediator systems (LMS), for the bioremediation of halogenated contaminants, specifically PFAS.
-In addition to lab work, Nicole is passionate about anti-racism and equity in science and education.
-She believes that biology can be utilized to engineer a more equitable and sustainable future for all (including microbes).
+Nicole is a third-year PhD student in Civil and Environmental Engineering (CEE) at UC Berkeley and Lab Safety Coordinator for the Alvarez-Cohen Lab.
+She obtained her B.S. in Molecular, Cell, and Developmental Biology from the University of California, Los Angeles (UCLA) and her M.S. from CEE at UC Berkeley.
+Driven by her background in molecular biology and microbial ecology, she is interested in the microbial biotransformation of persistent, toxic environmental contaminants in soil and water and the effects of biotransformation on contaminant fate and transport in natural and engineered environments.
+In the Alvarez-Cohen lab, she explores the use of biological radical-producing systems, such as laccase mediator systems (LMS), for the bioremediation of halogenated contaminants, specifically PFAS.
+In addition to studying enzyme-based transformation, she is also investigating the relationship between sorption and biotransformation for PFAS precursors in the environment by analyzing differences in transformability between varying environmental matrices.

 nicolegarrido@berkeley.edu